-- To INCREASE the pressure setting, remove the relief valve cap and turn the adjusting screw inward, or clockwise.
-Replace the relief valve cap. - To DECREASE the pressure setting, remove the relief valve cap and turn the adjusting screw outward, or counterclockwise.
-Replace the relief valve cap.
+- To INCREASE the pressure setting, remove the relief valve cap, loosen the locknut, and turn the adjusting screw inward, or clockwise.
+Retighten the locknut and replace the valve cap. - 2.
+To DECREASE the pressure setting, remove the relief valve cap, loosen the locknut, and turn the adjusting screw outward, or counterclockwise.
+Retighten the locknut and replace the valve cap.

 Refer to the individual Blackmer pump parts lists for spring pressure ranges.
 The pumps are supplied from the factory with the relief valve adjusted to the mid-point of the spring range, unless specified differently.
-If the pump is equipped with a Blackmer air valve, refer to setting and adjustment procedures in Blackmer Air Valve Instructions and Parts List No. 201-G00 or 201-H00.